alex1ai/ugr-master-cc/vagrant_provision.md

 At first, make sure you are logged in locally in your azure subscription.
 You can do that through `$ az login`.

 Next, you will need to set some environment variables.
-Either follow these steps at ["Create an Azure Active Directory (AAD) Application"](https://github.com/Azure/vagrant-azure) or if you have the package _jq_ installed you can also just use the helper script `$ sh create_env.sh` once and then you only need to`$ source set_env.sh` in the future from the orchestration folder - this will set all needed environment variables automatically.
+Either follow these steps at ["Create an Azure Active Directory (AAD) Application"](https://github.com/Azure/vagrant-azure) or if you have the package _jq_ installed you can also just use the helper script `$ sh create_env.sh` once and then you only need to`$ source set_env.sh` in the future from the 'orchestacion' folder - this will set all needed environment variables automatically.

 If you haven't already, install the Azure-Vagrant plugin now